yukihito-jokyu/postman-mcp-server/README.md

 > [!NOTE]
 > AI Generated Code.
 I used Cline v2.2.2 with Claude 3.5 Sonnet (2024-10-22).
 See docs/README.md for prompts and details about how this code was generated.

+---

 ## Overview

-Postman MCP Server is a TypeScript-based MCP server that integrates with Postman, providing comprehensive management of Postman collections, environments, and APIs.
+Postman MCP Server is a TypeScript-based MCP server that integrates with the Postman API, providing comprehensive management of Postman collections, environments, and APIs.

 ## Features